-- The Convention on the Recognition of Qualifications concerning Higher Education in the European Region, also known as the Lisbon Recognition Convention (LRC) is the key legal instrument regulating recognition of higher education qualifications from abroad across Europe and North American regions and was adopted in 1997. - It aims to ensure that holders of a qualification from a signatory country can have adequate access to an assessment of the qualification in another country in a fair, flexible, and transparent way. - The LRC emphasises that a foreign qualification must be recognised unless the recognising authority (in most cases a higher education institution) can demonstrate that the foreign qualification is substantially different from a national qualification that would grant access to the desired learning Session 18: Linkages between Recognition and Qualifications programme).
+- The Convention on the Recognition of Qualifications concerning Higher Education in the European Region, also known as the Lisbon Recognition Convention (LRC) is the key legal instrument regulating recognition of higher education qualifications from abroad across Europe and North American regions and was adopted in 1997. - It aims to ensure that holders of a qualification from a signatory country can have adequate access to an assessment of the qualification in another country in a fair, flexible, and transparent way. - The LRC emphasises that a foreign qualification must be recognised unless the recognising authority (in most cases a higher education institution) can demonstrate that the foreign qualification is substantially different from a national qualification that would grant access to the desired learning activity (typically an academic programme).